alex-ozdemir/alex-ozdemir.github.io/_posts/2016-08-08-unsafe-in-rust-public-escape.md

 {::options toc_levels="1,2" /}

-After the work I did analyzing syntactic patterns that `unsafe` is found in, I spent the rest of my summer working on a tool to detect a particular way that `unsafe` may be misused.
+After the work I did [analyzing syntactic patterns that `unsafe` is found in][last], I spent the rest of my summer working on a tool to detect a particular way that `unsafe` may be misused.
 In this post and the next I'd like to explain what motivated this analysis, and provide a brief overview of how it works.

 # Overview
 {:.no_toc}